largecats/largecats.github.io/_posts/2019-09-22-run-c-from-wsl-in-vs-code.md

 ```

 ### Run the program executable
-`Ctrl-Shift-B > run on WSL` to fun the executable `/home/<linux username>/projects/helloworld/helloworld.out`.
+`Ctrl-Shift-B > run on WSL` to run the executable `/home/<linux username>/projects/helloworld/helloworld.out`.
 You should see the output
 ```
 > Executing task: /home/<linux username>/projects/helloworld/helloworld.out <